kevinolega/callcentertrainingtips/assets/pages/upwork.md

 ## ADVICE ON FREELANCING

-Don't go into Freelancing blindly.
+Don't go into freelancing blindly.

 You'll need money to get started.